Four generations on, Heineken family won't loosen grip

 The family owns 88.67 percent of investment vehicle L'Arche Green, which in turn has 51.709 percent of listed Heineken Holding (HEIO.AS).
 That has a 50.005 percent stake in the brewer.

-The family therefore controls the group while holding an economic interest of only about 23 percent, itself enough for a 118 million euro (93.82 million pounds) payout in dividends last year.
+The family therefore controls the group while holding an economic interest of only about 23 percent, itself enough for a 118 million euro (152.4 million) payout in dividends last year.

 Comfortable with their ample wealth, their priority is retaining control of the brewer and there is little obvious reason for them to accept a takeover offer from a rival, regardless of price.